God is Love

 Can AI replace human pastors or counselors?

 No, AI cannot replace the empathy, spiritual discernment, and personal connection provided by human pastors and counselors.
-However, AI can be a valuable tool to support and enhance their ministries.
+AI can be a valuable tool to support and enhance their ministries.

 Churches can start by using AI for administrative tasks, enhancing Bible study resources, and improving communication.
 It's crucial to maintain transparency about AI use, ensure data privacy, and always prioritize human interaction and pastoral care.